 How to Support Foster Children and Foster Care in Virginia Without Fostering

 Foster care is a method of alternate family care for those children who are placed outside their homes because of abuse, neglect, or other adverse conditions.
-In Virginia alone, there are thousands of children in foster care, and fostering is just one way that one can help.
-Here are some tips that will help you to support foster children and foster care programs in Virginia even if you are not ready to be a foster parent.
+In Virginia alone, there are thousands of children in foster care, and fostering is just one way to help.
+Here are some tips to help you support foster children and foster care programs in Virginia, even if you are not ready to be a foster parent.
 Here is some practical and significant information on how you can contribute.

 Help out in Local Foster Care Organizations

-One of the simplest ways to help children in foster care is by giving time to organizations that help foster care.
+One of the simplest ways to support children in foster care is by donating your time to organizations that help them.
 Virginia has several nonprofits, including the Virginia Department of Social Services (VDSS), that have direct contact with foster parents and children.
 These organizations require volunteers to teach, mentor, fund, and even play with children in foster homes.

 For instance, the Virginia Foster Care Coalition allows individuals to participate.
 You can offer your time, effort, and talents to these organizations to ensure that more children and families in need are reached.